tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/2/LessonPlan.md

   <pandas.core.groupby.generic.DataFrameGroupBy object at 0x000001CFF748A518>
   ```

-* Aggregate functions (e.g., `count`, `sum`, `mean`) can be used to summarize data.
-This allows calculations to be executed against specific groups of data rather than an entire Series.
+* Example aggregate functions that can be applied against `DataFrameGroupBy` objects include `count`, `sum`, and `mean`, just to name a few.
+These functions will proceed a `groupby` function.

   ```python
   # Calculate average data_priceUsd for each crypto